- Military Life Cycle

 No matter where you serve or live, free and confidential help is available.

 In the United States, call 911 if you are in an emergency.

 For those outside the United States, call your local emergency number.

 Information and support for service members and their families.
 About the Call Center.

 Separation & Transition – Resources

-The military has an extensive set of services to help make your separation a success.
-If you're an active-duty service member, National Guard and Reserve Component service member, or service member's spouse, you can take advantage of these transition assistance resources and more.
+There are several extensive services and benefits to help make your transition from the military to civilian life a success.
+If you are an active-duty service member, member of the National Guard or reserve, or a military spouse or caregiver, you can take advantage of these transition resources.

 Transition resources and programs